openSUSE/news-o-o/_posts/2011-08-20-opensuse-weekly-news-issue-189-is-out.markdown

         space back.
 Either you set the number of reserved blocks to zero when you create the file
         system: (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

-[Michal HrušeckÃ½: libyui
+[Michal HruÅ¡eckÃ½: libyui
         in Gentoo](http://michal.hrusecky.net/2011/08/libyui-in-gentoo/)

 Some time ago I wrote a blog post about [osc in Gentoo](http://michal.hrusecky.net/2011/06/osc-client-in-gentoo/).
 As I
-      already stated there, we™ve got some pretty cool technologies in openSUSE and I would like to promote them everywhere.
-And as I™m also partially Gentoo user and I have many Gentoo friends, I™m trying to make some of the coolest openSUSE technologies available on Gentoo.
-One of the cool things we™ve got is libYUI. (...)
+      already stated there, weâ€™ve got some pretty cool technologies in openSUSE and I would like to promote them everywhere.
+And as Iâ€™m also partially Gentoo user and I have many Gentoo friends, Iâ€™m trying to make some of the coolest openSUSE technologies available on Gentoo.
+One of the cool things weâ€™ve got is libYUI. (...)

-
+â€

+â€œ

 [Andrea
         Florio: openSUSE-LXDE logo contest starting now!](http://lizards.opensuse.org/2011/08/19/opensuse-lxde-logo-contest-starting-now/)